-I don't know as far as the future.
-I think I take the attitude and I don't know, maybe more people take the edit here.
+I don't.
+As far as the future.
+I think I take the attitude, I don't know, maybe more people take the attitude.
 I think we are at least I think more in terms of day to day at this point.
 Given the health crisis and everything else, I don't really plan even in terms of the business, I don't really plan that far ahead.
-And as far as life.
-We really do take it a day at a
+And as far as life, we really do take it a day at a time.
+And that's we like to think it's getting better every day.
+We watch all the reports that are coming out of Italy right now in terms of the AIDS conference.
+There seems to be a lot of, I think, hopeful signs on the AIDS front.